kglotfelty/ds9_hacks/README.md

 The _XImage_ and _ImageJ_ LUTs are taken from public domain software package.
 I have many more LUTs in my own personal collection but they require different licensing that I'd rather not deal with.
+I have provided the full set of these LUTs but the scripts only load a subset.

 ## Versions